 Implement Queue/Stack with Array

-This article will show you how to use arrays as the underlying data structure to implement queues and stacks.
+In this article, we will use arrays as the basic data structure to implement stacks and queues.

 Let's first use an array to implement a stack.
-This is easy.
-You can treat the end of the dynamic array as the top of the stack, and just call the dynamic array's API.
-Adding or removing elements from the end of an array has time complexity , which fits the stack's requirements.
+This is simple.
+Treat the end of the dynamic array as the top of the stack, then just call the dynamic array's API.
+Adding or removing elements at the end of an array takes time, which fits the stack's requirements.

 // use array as the underlying data structure to implement stack